State Is the Hard Part of Production Agents

 As LLM agents transition from short-lived chat sessions to long-running autonomous systems, the primary engineering bottleneck has shifted from prompt optimization to systems architecture.
 When an agent operates over hours or days—modifying codebases, managing cloud infrastructure, or executing financial workflows—reliability is no longer a linguistic problem; it is a state management problem.

 Recent work on agent checkpointing, context paging, and event-sourced agent execution suggests that building a reliable agent requires treating the context window as a managed resource and the agent's actions as a transactional log.
-Here are five engineering realities defining the modern agentic stack.

 Replay is Nondeterministic

 The standard approach to error recovery is "checkpoint and restore": saving the agent's state and re-running from the last known-good point if a tool call fails.
-However, production engineers are finding that "deterministic replay" is often a hardware-level impossibility.
+However, production engineers are finding that strict deterministic replay is difficult to guarantee in production systems.

-The industry focus on "infinite context" is a distraction from the fundamental need for a memory hierarchy.
+The focus on "infinite context" is a distraction from the fundamental need for a memory hierarchy.
 In modern computing, we don't try to fit the entire internet into a CPU's L1 cache; we use virtual memory.

 Advanced agent runtimes are moving toward a demand-paging model.
 Instead of cramming every tool schema and file read into the window, the system treats the context as a high-speed cache and offloads inactive data to secondary storage.